SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 1. Enter the name of the coil as being displayed in the user interface.
 2. Optionally, enter the display category to structure your data in widgets.
 3. In the **Value selection** section, enter the number of the coil in the Modbus device.
-4. In the **Functionalities** section, you may select the following funtions:
+4. In the **Functionalities** section, you may select the following actions:
 	* **Show status** - To show the current value in the UI, e.g. in the "Fieldbus device" widget.
 In this case, you can enter the text that the UI should show for unset and set coils.
 	* **Update status** - To enable to update the current value from the UI, e.g. in the "Fieldbus device" widget.
 	* **Raise alarm** - To raise an alarm when the coil is set in the device.
 In this case, you can specify the type of the alarm that is raised, its text and its severity.
 Note that there can only be one alarm active of a particular type for a particular device.